 Today, though, I read a post that brought me back.
 I felt immense sadness reading it, only because for a moment I could feel what it felt like in the midst of postpartum OCD.
 The fear.
 Those intrusive thoughts, which are one of the worst things your brain can serve up.

 I never knew the wheels could fall off of my brain.
 It felt like I was swerving wildly through space and I couldn’t stop myself and I knew any minute I’d hit something sharp and lethal and my whole life would be over.

 Jen’s story has a happy ending.
 Mine did too.
-Postpartum OCD, and the scary, awful intrusive thoughts that accompany it, is temporary and treatable with professional help.
+Postpartum OCD and the scary, awful intrusive thoughts that accompany it are temporary and treatable with professional help.
 You don’t have to accept living with these thoughts in your head.

 If you’re wondering whether you have the symptoms of postpartum OCD or anxiety, click the link and scroll down to the second half of the post.
 You might also find these stories helpful: